maishsk/AWSPowerShell.NetCore/README.md

 ## Limitations
 The wrapper used above allows for **only** one instance / session of the PowerShell container to exist at any time.
 This was my personal preference for my workflow - if you would like to work differently - then you will have to modify the bash script.

+Please see this blog [post](http://technodrone.blogspot.com/2018/01/the-aws-powershell-docker-container.html) for more information.